Code-Institute-Submissions/zeezee/README.md

 - PIP;
 - GIT.

-If you have these thins up and running, then the next steps are:
+If you have these things up and running, then the next steps are:

 1. Clone this GitHub repository by clicking the green "Clone or download" button above in order to download the project as a zip-file.
 Download it, and unzip it.